Dear Laura G,

 Cats & Kittens usually store fat in their undersides.
 This fat tends to hang down in the bottom torso.
 Another possibility is that your kitten has lipoma, a benign fatty tumor.
 However, only a qualified vet can make a diagnosis.
 The best thing to do is to have her checked out ASAP to find out whether this is nothing of concern or something more serious.
 If your vet decides that you should remove the mass, have a pathology lab test the removed mass for malignancy.
 Keep me posted.
 Simba

 Dear Simba, I had asked you a few weeks ago about a stray kitty which had an odd lump on her belly which appeared to be under her skin and painless.
 You had offered some good advice and told me to let you know what the outcome was once I took Stela to the vet.
 She has a birth defect that turned out to be a small hernia.
 This caused a little cavity, where part of her innards are pushing out.
 The vet says it is not life threatening, and will be dealt with when she is fixed in a few months.
-Just thought I'd update you, and thanks for your help!
+Just thought I would update you, and thanks for your help!

 Great to hear Stela's going to be ok!
 Wonderful, thanks for the note - Simba

 I have two adult cats, a mother and daughter.
-The mother is 11 years old and has always had digestive problems.
+The mother is 11-years-old and has always had digestive problems.
 She has been throwing after every meal.
 She has also developed a small lump on her belly, close to if not right on, her nipple.
 Can you give me any clue as to what this might be?
 The younger cat seems to be fine, she is eating regularly and we checked her for any similar lumps, but did not find any.
 Thank you.
 Concerned.

 Vomitting is not normal.
 This in conjunction with the lump and her history of intestinal problems appear to indicate a more serious issue.
 Please schedule a vet appointment as soon as you can and have the mother cat taken care of.
 Let me know how she does.
 Simba

-My 4-month old kitten has a lump on his back.
+My 4-month-old kitten has a lump on his back.
 My vet took some liquid out of the lump to test it.
 He said he saw something, but thought it was a reaction to the vaccination he got 3 weeks prior.
 I just recently found out that the mother had cancer.
 They do not know if the mother had the cancer while she was pregnant.
 Could my little kitten have inherited her cancer?
 This poor little kitten.
 He was born in a barn, he had ear mites, fleas, an infection in his eye plus worms.
 I had to put medicine in his eye and ears and wash him with a special shampoo three times a week.
 Do you think any of these things could have effected his health?
 MJ

 Poor little guy!
 Certainly sounds as though he has had a tough time.

 I have not heard of a mother passing along cancer to her kittens.
 It is possible that the mother passed on a genetic pre-disposition to certain growths, but it is highly unlikely that she passed on the actual cancer.
 I am happy that you are having the little guy tested.
 While the lump could be caused by anything from inflammation, infection, a fatty (benign) tumor, or some other mass, the only way to know for sure is to have your vet check it out.
 As for the treatment he received when he was little affecting his health, I think any impact it had was for the better (you did all the right things!).
-Keep me posted, Simba
+Simba

 Cat with Oral Cancer